Dündar Bey Medrese

-Dündar Bey Madrasa (Dündar Bey Medresesi), also called Taş Medrese ("Stone Madrasa"), is a historical madrasa in Eğirdir, Turkey.
+Dündar Bey Medrese (Dündar Bey Medresesi), also called Taş Medrese ("Stone Madrasa"), is a historical madrasa in Eğirdir, Turkey.
 Madrasa is a medieval Islamic educational institution.
 In the 1960s, it was restored, and is now used as a bazaar.

 Location

 The madrasa building is in Eğirdir, an ilçe (district) of Isparta Province.
 Eğirdir Castle is to the east of the madrasa.
 Its distance to Isparta is 34 km.
 It is situated in the town and close to the Lake Eğirdir.

 Background

 The commissioner of the madrasa was Dündar Bey of Hamidoğlu Anatolian beylik.
 Just like other beyliks of the era, he emerged during the last phase of Seljuks of Anatolia.
 His suzerain was the Mongol Empire.
 The capital of his beylik was Eğirdir, now a resort town, then an important city.
 The madrasa was built during this period about 1301.
 Although Dündar was later killed by the Mongols, his sons managed to continue the beylik up until the Ottoman conquest in 1391.